 Upon their discovery of the pilloried peasant girl, Kronos frees her and she joins them on their journey, even taking part in their vampire hunt.

 The father, Lord Hagen Durward (William Hobbs: sword fight arranger on several films) died of plague while under the care of Marcus seven years earlier.
 His grief-stricken widow (Wanda Ventham: THE BLOOD BEAST TERROR) has aged prematurely, and refuses to speak to outsiders.
-Meanwhile, both Hagen's son Paul (Shane Briant: DEMONS OF THE MIND, HAWK THE SLAYER) and daughter Sara (Lois Daine: HELL IS A CITY) are bitter about their father's death and their mother's predicament.
+Meanwhile, both Hagen's son Paul (Shane Briant: DEMONS OF THE MIND, HAWK THE SLAYER) and daughter Sara (Lois Daine: HELL IS A CITY) are both bitter about their father's death and their mother's predicament.
 When Marcus discovers a book on witchcraft and necromancy in their home, he makes the connection.

 Unfortunately he is ambushed, and left a vampire himself in an attempt to throw off the trail.
-He begs for them to end his life, and Kronos and Grost reluctantly agree to do so, only to find out there's an exact manner in which these vampires can be killed.
+He begs for them to end his life, and Kronos and Grost reluctantly agree to do so, but only to find out the exact manner in which these vampires can be killed.
 According to Grost, every species of vampire (in this case, bloodsuckers vs. lifesuckers) can only be killed by a certain method.
 This leads to a likely unintentional sequence where Kronos and Grost go about attempting to kill their good friend Marcus, and he endures all this pain and frustration before finally biting the big one.
 I couldn't help but laugh at it.

 The plot's actually not half bad, and though certain parts move slowly and much of the vampire logic is rather goofy (the victims died with blood on their lips?
 It's the work of vampires for sure!), there's enough to keep the viewer interested.
 Most of the acting, however, is fairly hammy or generic, and several of the characters are two-dimensional at best.
 For example, Kronos swaggers about and frequently chews a cheroot, making him reminiscent of Eastwood in old spaghetti westerns.
 The bad guys are all snooty, constantly speaking to others with upturned noses.
-The bar thugs in one scene could easily be transplanted to any other flick with the same result, especially their leader, Kerro (Ian Hendry: DAMIEN: OMEN II, THEATRE OF BLOOD).
+The bar thugs in one scene could easily be transplanted to any other flick with the same result, especially their leader, Kerro (Ian Hendry: CHILDREN OF THE DAMNED, DAMIEN: OMEN II, THEATRE OF BLOOD).
 He's the anti-Eastwood: he also smokes a cigar, swaggers around, and could easily have been just about any of Eastwood's foes in the westerns.